-- Monitoring the entire process from the design of the IT architecture through implementation planning and supplier selection up to operational implementation, the start of manufacture and the accompanying change management
+- Accompaniment of the entire process from the conception of the IT architecture via implementation planning and vendor selection to operational implementation, manufacturing start and accompanying change management

-- Definition of the optimal migration and implementation approach in terms of costs, benefits, risk and speed and the necessary adjustments to organisation, leadership and employee qualification
+- Definition of the optimal migration and implementation approach with regard to costs, benefits, risk and speed and the necessary adjustments in organization, management and employee qualification

-- Digitisation of manufacturing management (e.g. shopfloor management) and problem-solving processes (e.g. Continous Improvement Process/PDCA)
+- Digitization of manufacturing management (e.g. shop floor management) and problem-solving processes (e.g. CIP / PDCA)

-- Building up innovative IoT services by connecting sensors, products and machines
+- Development of innovative IoT services by connecting sensors, products and machines